suredone/qdone/README.md

     --always-resolve            Always resolve queue names that end in '*'.
 This can result in more SQS calls, but allows you to listen to queues that do not exist yet.
+    --include-failed            When using '*' do not ignore fail queues.

   Details: